 - Turn the wheel with the screen so that two black marks (marked by the yellow ellipse in Fig. 11A) are aligned. - Position the belt on the wheel so that the white belt mark is approximately in the center of the upper photosensor on the electronic board. - Insert the shell into the white Teflon bearing so that two black marks (marked by the red rectangle in Fig. 11B) are aligned.
+Screw must be on the right side.

-- Check once more the position of the black mark on the wheel and mount the belt on the shell. - Adjust the proper belt strain by picking-up slightly the part with motor and fixing the two screws (marked by the blue rectangle in Fig. 11A). - Connect the rotator to the KLY5 Pick-Up unit, switch the KLY5 ON, run the SAFYR7 software and activate the device. - Check proper initialization of the rotator by using the INITIAL POSITION button in Execute Auxiliary commands.
-After initialization, all marks mentioned before must be properly aligned. - Check the values of the Rotator supply by using the SET SUPPLY button in the Execute Auxiliary commands menu.
-This value should be lower than 1400, optimal value is around 1300. - If the value is not between 1200 and 1400, then adjust the strain on the belt. - You can increase value by increasing strain on the belt or decrease by decreasing the strain on belt. - If the Rotator supply value is in the desired range, then mount the cover of the rotator with three plastic screws and use rotator as usually.
+• Check once more the position of the black mark on the wheel and mount the belt on the shell.

+- Adjust the proper belt strain by picking-up slightly the part with motor and fixing the two screws (marked by the blue rectangle in Fig. 11A). - Connect the rotator to the MFK2 Pick-Up unit, switch the MFK2 ON, run the SAFYR7 software and activate device. - Check proper initialization of the rotator by using INITIAL POSITION button in Execute Auxiliary commands.
+After initialization, all marks mentioned before must be properly aligned. - Check the values of the Rotator supply by using SET SUPPLY button in Execute | Auxiliary commands.
+This value should be lower than 1400, optimal value is around 1300. - · If the value is not between 1200 and 1400, then adjust the strain on the belt. - You can increase value by increasing strain on the belt or decrease by decreasing the strain on belt. - If the Rotator supply value is in the desired range, then mount the cover of the rotator with three plastic screws and use rotator as usually. - A